 - Taxi: You can always take a taxi to the Tower.
 The fare depends on the distance traveled.

-Items You Need to Prepare for the Tour
+Items You Need to Prepare for the Tower of London Tour

-Only small daypacks are permitted at the Tower of London.
+Only small daypacks are permitted on the Tower of London tour.
 Since you’ll be spending a few hours at the Tower of London, you should bring comfortable walking shoes, a water bottle, and a rainproof jacket.
 You will visit a few outdoor areas, and the weather can get unpredictable, even during the summer.

 No matter the opening time, you should consider visiting during the weekday as it’s always crowded with tourists.
 We recommend you arrive early in the morning, even on weekdays, as crowds are expected after 3 pm or all day on weekends.

-Sights to Look Out for During the Tour
+Sights to Look Out for During the Tower of London Tour